 Interior Infinite draws on the spirit of Carnival, a celebration of both radical togetherness and unique self-expression.
 The title is drawn from Rabelais and His World, an influential text by Mikhail Bakhtin, which extolled the potential for carnivalesque practices to overcome the limits of repressive conformity and expand our social imagination.
 The vibrant, fluid, and myriad expressions of identities seen in the exhibition become an act of resistance to erasure, pushing narrow definitions of normativity to include a broader range of lived realities.
 As Bakhtin writes: “The interior infinite could not have been found in a closed and finished world”.

-Featuring: Lacie Burning, Nick Cave, Charles Campbell, Dana Claxton, Martine Gutierrez, Kris Lemsalu, Meryl McMaster, Ursula Mayer, Zanele Muholi, Aïda Muluneh, Zak Ové, Skeena Reece, Yinka Shonibare CBE, Sin Wai Kin, Carrie Mae Weems, Zadie Xa.
+Featuring: Lacie Burning, Claude Cahun, Nick Cave, Charles Campbell, Dana Claxton, Martine Gutierrez, Kris Lemsalu, Ursula Mayer, Meryl McMaster, Zanele Muholi, Aïda Muluneh, Zak Ové, Skeena Reece, Yinka Shonibare CBE, Sin Wai Kin, Carrie Mae Weems, Zadie Xa.

 This presentation is part of The Polygon Gallery's exhibition series New Perspectives: revealing diverse perspectives, untold stories, and new voices in visual art.

 Generously supported by Brigitte & Henning Freybe, and Paula Palyga & David Demers, through their Founding Membership in The Polygon’s new Curator’s Circle; Leonardo Lara & Michael Prout, and Terrence & Lisa Turner, through their Membership in the Exhibition Circle.